ConorMKeating/JUnitTestCases/README.md

 To run this project:<br>
 1 Download project folder.<br>
-2 Navigate to src/ie/gmit/dip folder in command prompt.
+2 Navigate to src/ie/gmit/dip folder in command prompt.<br>
-3 Enter the command javac *.java
+3 Enter the command javac *.java<br>
-4 Navigate back three levels to the src folder.
+4 Navigate back three levels to the src folder.<br>
-5 Enter the command..   java ie.gmit.dip.InsuranceProgram     (or whichever tests you wish to run.)
+5 Enter the command..   java ie.gmit.dip.InsuranceProgram     (or whichever tests you wish to run.)<br>